 2. Coral Content Distribution Network:

-Coral is a free peer-to-peer content distribution network, comprised of a worldwide network of web proxies and nameservers.
+Coral is a free peer-to-peer content distribution network, comprised of a world-wide network of web proxies and nameservers.
 It allows a user to run a website that offers high performance and meets huge demand.
 Publishing through CoralCDN is as simple as appending a short string to the hostname of objects’ URLs, you can simply append .nyud.net to any URL and make use of the CDN.
-Here is an example of CDN usage of this blog.